aminahmemon/reproducible-research_homework/README.md

 16.34985

 **Bonus Question:**
 Reproducibility is when the authors provide all the necessary data and code to run the scientific analysis again, re-creating the results.
 However, replicability is a study that arrives at the same scientific findings as another study, collecting new data (potentially with different methods) and completing analyses.
+Both Git and GitHub can increase the reproducibility and replicability of work but can have its limitations too.

+Git offers version control.
+It is a powerful way to track and compare versions over time, ensuring you can always go back to previous versions.
+This makes it easier for you to identify when the changes occurred and what they were.
+Both facilitate collaboration whereby multiple people can work asynchronously and merge their contributions at any time.
+Furthermore, Git and GitHub allow for openly sharing work which promotes open science and transparency.
+This allows others to scrutinise and build upon your findings to increase replicability.

+There are limitations too.
+Regarding open science, some scientists may not want to share their work openly because of intellectual property concerns.
+Some Git limitations include that it may not be able to handle large binary files efficiently which can slow cloning and pushing operations down.
+GitHub also has size limitations.
+Moreover, it is costly and its free accounts limit the number of private repositories.
+It is also dependent on an internet connection to carry out pushing, pulling and cloning repositories which can be challenging when the internet is unavailable.

 ## Instructions